Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 builds are not running and the `biocbuild` user is not logged on.

-### 5.2 Add software builds (a.k.a. nightly builds) to Task Scheduler

-- Open Task Scheduler

-- In the right pane (Actions) click on Enable All Tasks History (if not already done)

-- In the left pane create new `BBS` folder next to Microsoft folder (if not already done)

-- Right-click on the `BBS` folder -> choose Create Task

-  - Tab General:
-    - Name: `bbs-3.12-bioc`
-    - In Security options:
-      - Use `RIESLING1\biocbuild` account to run the task
-      - Run whether user is logged on or not
-    - Configure for Windows Server 2019

-  - Tab Triggers:
-    - New Trigger
-    - Begin the task On a schedule
-      - In Settings:
-        Daily - At 4:00 PM - Recur every 1 day
-    - In Advanced Settings:
-        nothing should be checked except 'Enabled'

-  - Tab Actions:
-    - New Action
-    - Action: Start a program
-    - In Settings:
-      - Program/script: `D:\biocbuild\BBS\3.12\bioc\riesling1\run.bat`
-      - Add arguments: `>>D:\biocbuild\bbs-3.12-bioc\log\riesling1.log 2>&1`
-      - Start in: `D:\biocbuild\BBS\3.12\bioc\riesling1`

-  - Tab Conditions:
-      nothing to do (keep all the defaults)

-  - Tab Settings:
-      nothing should be checked except 'Allow task to be run on demand' and 'If the running task does not end when requested force it to stop'

-  - Then click OK on bottom right (requires `biocbuild` password)

-### 5.3 Schedule daily server reboot
+### 2.2 Schedule daily server reboot

 This is not mandatory but HIGHLY RECOMMENDED.

-Leftover processes from the previous builds often get in the way of the next builds, causing catastrophic build failures.
-Until BBS does a better job at killing these leftover processes (see bbs.jobs.killProc() function in BBS source code), rebooting the server will do it.
+Leftover processes from previous builds often get in the way of the next builds, causing catastrophic build failures.
+Until BBS does a better job at killing these leftover processes (see `bbs.jobs.killProc()` function in BBS source code), rebooting the server will do it.
 Blunt but efficient.
 Best time for this reboot is a few minutes (e.g. 15) before the prerun script starts on the central node.
 This is because if, for some reason, the builds